Eid Al Fitr - Eid Ul Fitr - Ramadan Eid - Islamic Festival

 A number of mouthwatering dishes and delicacies are prepared to celebrate this festival.
 Some of these are:

 - Badam Phirni (a rice & almond pudding)

-- Haleem (a savory dish made with lamb)
+- Haleem (a savoury dish made with lamb)

-- Nawabi Biryani (a delectably flavored non-vegetarian rice dish fir for Kings)
+- Nawabi Biryani (a delectably flavoured non-vegetarian rice dish fir for Kings)